c3d/xl/doc/XL-0-introduction.md

 ## The standard library

-Most programming languages offer a specific set of features, which often are characteristic of the language.
+Each programming languages offers a specific set of features, which are characteristic of that language.
 Most languages offer integer arithmetic, floating-point arithmetic, comparisons, boolean logic, loops, text manipulation (often called "strings"), but also programming constructs such as loops, tests, and so on.